kervi/doc/source/hal.rst

 Device library
 --------------

-It is possible to use ready-made devices from the kervi device library.
+It is possible to use ready-made devices from the :ref:`kervi device library <kdl>` .
 Below is an example that uses the light sensor TLS2561.

-For a complete list take a look at github <https://github.com/kervi/kervi-devices>

 .. code-block:: python